Continuous phase transition induced by non-Hermiticity in the quantum contact process model: Comparison with Hermitian counterpart.

-We include complementary results of Hermitian model in SM\cite{sm}, which contain the energy, the number of up-spin, and order parameter $M^{x}$.
-For counterpart of Hermitian QCP, there is energy level crossing with ground state, meanwhile the number of up-spin and order parameter $M^{x}$ have suddenly jump near the critical point and collapse onto the same curve for different system size.
-The interested reader can find more details in SM\cite{sm}.
-These results indicate that the phase transition for Hermitian model is first-order.
+We notice that in the interaction terms the $x$ and $z$ directions play a symmetric role.
+On the other hand, the external fields (second and third terms) break this symmetry.
+The symmetric point is $\Gamma_{\rm re}=-4\Omega$, which agrees with critical point in Figs.\ref{fig_E_hermL16}.\ref{fig_nupMx_hermL} by numerics.
+We can conclude that order parameter $M^{x}$ of ground state has sudden jump at two side of critical point hence first-order phase transition with Hermitian counterpart.

 In fact, by summarizing the results of critical exponent, we think that phase transition in non-Hermitian QCP model belongs to new universality class from previous known's.
 Non-Hermitian many-body system break the Hermitian conjugation symmetry.
-This type of phase transition is induced by the non-hermiticity.
+This type of phase transition is induced by the non-Hermiticity.
 Moreover, exceptional point is continuous and non-analytical behaviour mathematically for finite size system even $L=2$.
-At EP, non-hermiticity alters the property of ground state hence the non-analytical behaviour of order parameter and singularity of susceptibility.
-It is uniqueness of non-Hermitian system comparing with regular phase transition of Hermitian case.
+At EP, non-Hermiticity alters the property of ground state hence the non-analytical behaviour of order parameter and singularity of susceptibility.
+It is uniqueness of non-Hermitian system comparing with regular phase transition of Hermitian counterpart.